-A minimum 50% nonrefundable deposit is required to book an elk hunt only after tags are drawn.
+The first step is to apply in the elk drawing for our recommended hunt areas.
+If you draw a tag, a minimum 50% nonrefundable deposit is required to book the elk hunt.
 The remaining balance is due at least 21 days prior to the hunt.
 We recommend cancellation insurance for all of our guests.
 Visit our policy page for more details.

 If the hunter has not tagged by the scheduled end of hunt, there is an option of paying at a daily rate thereafter.

 Cost for licenses and tags, butchering, shipping of meat, taxidermy, hotel stay before/after the hunt (if flying) are the hunter's responsibility.

 For those that own a camping trailer/pop-up and would like to bring it to camp to sleep in are more than welcome to do so, but we cannot discount the fully-guided hunt any.
 It must be small and high enough to be pulled on rough dirt roads.

 * Hunters must arrive in camp one day prior to hunting.
 Your hunting ends around noon on the last day of the hunt.
 We pack up camp and head 4 hours back to the airport hotels.
 So, flying hunters should get a flight into Tucson the evening prior to meeting us (two days before hunting), get a hotel room and we will pickup early the next morning for a ride to camp.
 Flights should depart the morning after the hunt.

 Latest Bull Elk Photos